ota-meshi/eslint-plugin-node-dependencies/docs/rules/no-deprecated.md

   "dependencies": {
     "@babel/eslint-parser": "^7.0.0", /* ✓ GOOD */
     "babel-eslint": "^10.0.0", /* ✗ BAD: babel-eslint is now @babel/eslint-parser.
 This package will no longer receive updates. */
-    "left-pad": "^1.3.0" // ✗ BAD: Reported if deprecated and not included in allows }
+  }
 }
 ```